roc-11/wsl-quiz/README.md

 * [Am I Responsive?](https://ui.dev/amiresponsive)
   * 'Am I Responsive' was used to visualise responsive design throughout the process and to generate mockup imagery.
 * [Free Logo Design](https://www.freelogodesign.org/)
-  * Looka was used to generate a logo for the website.
+  * Free Logo Design was used to generate a logo for the website.
 * [TinyPNG](https://tinypng.com/)
   * TinyPNG was used for image compression and to improve wesbite load speed.
 * [EZgif](https://ezgif.com)